boxesandglue/boxesandglue/Readme.md

 The backend has the small building blocks that are used to create documents.
 These building blocks are called “nodes” which can be chained together in linked lists, a node list.

-See the [architecture overview](https://github.com/speedata/boxesandglue/discussions/2) for a more detailled description.
+See the [architecture overview](https://github.com/speedata/boxesandglue/discussions/2) for a more detailed description.

 ## Status